ensody/ReactiveState-Kotlin/README.md

     // ...
 }

-// This is a multi-platform "ViewModel" (it doesn't depend on any Android code) which also can persist saved instance
+// This is a multi-platform "ViewModel".
+It doesn't inherit from Android's ViewModel and doesn't depend on any Android
-// state using a StateFlowStore (on non-Android platforms this might be a simple InMemoryStateFlowStore) class StateViewModel(val scope: CoroutineScope, val store: StateFlowStore, dependency: SomeDependency) {
+// code.
+It can still persist saved instance state via StateFlowStore (on iOS you could use an InMemoryStateFlowStore). class MultiPlatformViewModel(
+    private val scope: CoroutineScope,
+    private val store: StateFlowStore,
+    private val dependency: SomeDependency,
+) {
     // ...
 }